Asian giant hornet: Trapping at hive entrances

 The trap is attached to the front of beehives.
 The effectiveness of the trap is determined by its ability to capture hornets while allowing honey bees to escape easily.
 The hornet enters the trap and catches a bee.
 When it tries to fly back through the entrance of the hive, it hits the front of the trap.
 The hornet flies upwards to escape and enters the capture chamber, where the hornets are left to die.
 Some hornets find a way to escape the trap through the front, so these traps can be very inefficient.

 Protective screens

 As explained in the trapping section, if met by resistance, hornets lose the urge to attack and instead retreat.
 Different measures of resistance include weeds, wire, or fishing nets or limiting the passage size so only honey bees can make it through.
 Experienced hornets catch on and eventually stay on these traps, awaiting the arrival of bees.
 The best method of controlling hornets is to combine protective screens with traps.

+Glue traps

+Some Japanese beekeepers place glue traps, similar to the ones commonly used against mice, atop the bees' artificial nesting box with a disarmed giant hornet stuck to the glue.
+The struggling hornet attracts more hornets who try to help and then get trapped on the glue sheet.